AuxQuatreCoinsDeParis/aux-quatre-coins-de-paris.fr/content/what-we-do/paris-at-your-own-pace.md

 *Aux quatre coins de Paris* can plan for you your airport-hotel-airport transfers with a private driver, and all your transfers outside Paris such as an excursion to Versailles if you wish.

-If you wish to use parisian public transports, we optimise your journeys by helping you to choose a hotel with a good location and we buy in advance public transports tickets for you.
+As far as we recommend to use public transports in Paris, we optimise your journeys by helping you to choose a hotel with a good location and we buy in advance public transports tickets for you.

 **And even if it would be your first visit in Paris, we have a travel plan for you!**